What you aren’t told

 - reversionary rights to spouse or partner

-The average annuity amount released for a typical Retiree using an Equity Preservation Mortgage™ is $400,000 compared with just $70,000 for a reverse mortgage.
+The average annuity amount released for a typical Retiree using an Equity Preservation Mortgage® in the Australian test market is AUD$540,000 (interest-only mortgage) or AUD$270,000 (principal + interest mortgage with nothing to repay), compared with just AUD$80,000-$100,000 for a reverse mortgage.

 How our retirement income products work